General Course Info

 Code Review Test

 Kris reserves the right to, at any time, ask you to submit to an "code review" test with him or a head TA.
 We may ask you to meet to explain any line of code or decision made in your program that we deem suspicious or confusing.
-Thus, you should be able to comfortably explain why you (and you alone) wrote any single line of code in a problem set.
-Should you be unable to do so, your grade will be a zero for assignment in question and you may be taken to honor court depending on the severity of the infraction.
+Thus, you should be able to comfortably explain why you (and you alone) wrote any single line of code in a problem set or response on a worksheet.
+Should you be unable to do so, your grade will be a zero for the assignment in question and you may be taken to honor court depending on the severity of the infraction.

 Early and Late Submission Policy